(VVT) Variable Valve Timing, is a 2-stage, hydraulically controlled cam phasing system.

 In both cases, the camshaft has two profiles for the intake valves:

-When the (VVT-i) “kicks in”, oil pressure is exerted on an actuator that shifts the camshaft slightly, engaging the “performance” setting.
+Consequently, when the (VVT) “kicks in”, oil pressure is exerted on an actuator; that shifts the camshaft slightly, engaging the “performance” setting.

-So, With Dual (VVT-i) – Variable Valve Timing, the same thing happens, the difference this time is the exhaust valves are activated.
-Now, The camshaft has two profiles each for both intake and exhaust.
-Dual (VVTi) also minimises the start/stop compression pressures by adjusting the overlap sequences between intake and exhaust valves.
+So, with dual (VVT) – Variable Valve Timing, the same thing happens; the difference this time is the exhaust valves are activated.
+Now, the camshaft has two profiles each, for both intake and exhaust.
+Dual (VVT) also, minimizes the start/stop compression pressures; by adjusting the overlap sequences, between intake and exhaust valves.

-Advantages Had With (VVT-i) – Variable Valve Timing Include:
+Advantages Had With (VVT) Variable Valve Timing Include: